SC5/sc5-styleguide/README.md

 		'<script src="/path/to/my-js-file.js"></script>'
 	]

 This way you can enrich the documented components with JavaScript.
+Keep in mind that you need to use `disableEncapsulation` parameter to make the components visible for the parent page JavaScript (otherwise they are encapsulated with shadowDOM).

 ### onRendered event